ApostolosTsimogiannis/DS.2/Manual/README.md

 ### Preparation:

-Clean all 3D printed parts of any nylon powder residue on the surface and especially in the damper seat.

 When using the Goosky RS5 tail parts, drill a 2.1mm hole at the center of the flats on the shaft.

 Use the TPU printed dampers.